This topic shows you how to enable or disable IPv6 on an Elastic Compute Service (ECS) instance that runs Alibaba Cloud Linux 2.

 NoteThe

---args="ipv6.disable_ipv6=1"setting disables IPv6 for all network interfaces but keeps the IPv6 kernel module loaded.
-The--args="ipv6.disable=1"setting completely prevents the IPv6 kernel module from being loaded.
+--args="ipv6.disable_ipv6=1"parameter disables IPv6 for network interfaces, while--args="ipv6.disable=1"disables the entire IPv6 kernel module.
 For more information, visit Linux kernel IPv6.Modify the /etc/sysctl.conf file to permanently disable IPv6.

 Modify the